Brighton: Landmarks

 The Royal Pavilion, a Grade I listed building, is a former royal palace built as a home for the Prince Regent during the early 19th century, under the direction of the architect John Nash.
 It is notable for its Indo-Saracenic architecture and Oriental interior.
 Other Indo-Saracenic buildings in Brighton include the Sassoon Mausoleum, now, with the bodies reburied elsewhere, in use as a chic supper club.

+The first of Brighton's three piers was the Chain Pier, which was destroyed in a storm in 1896.
+All that remains of the pier are small lumps of wood and stone, which are only visible at low tide.
+It was primarily intended as a landing stage for packet boats to Dieppe, France, but it also featured a small number of attractions including a camera obscura.

-Brighton Marine Palace and Pier (long known as the Palace Pier) opened in 1899, it was meant to be a replacement for the Royal Suspension Chain Pier, but became a pleasure pier instead.
+Brighton Marine Palace and Pier (long known as the Palace Pier) opened in 1899, it was meant to be a replacement for the Chain Pier, but became a pleasure pier instead.
 It features a funfair, restaurants and arcade halls.
 The West Pier was built in 1866 and is one of only two Grade I listed piers in the United Kingdom; it has been closed since 1975.
 For some time it was under consideration for restoration, but two fires in 2003, and other setbacks, led to these plans being abandoned.
 Nevertheless, publicity material presented in question-and-answer form during the building of the Brighton i360 observation tower (see below) maintained that the building of the tower would not prove prejudicial to the eventual restoration of the pier.
-The first of Brighton's 3 piers was the Royal Suspension Chain Pier, which was destroyed in a storm in 1896.
-All that remains of the pier are small lumps of wood and stone, which are only visible at low tide.
-It was primarily intended as a landing stage for packet boats to Dieppe, France, but it also featured a small number of attractions including a camera obscura.

 The Brighton i360, an observation tower located at the shore end of the West Pier, opened on 4 August 2016.
-At 162 m high, and with an observation pod rising to 138 m, it is Britain's highest observation tower outside London – taller even than the London Eye.
+At 162 m high, with a spacious glass viewing pod rising to 138 m, it is Britain's highest observation tower outside London – taller even than the London Eye.
 With a diameter of 12.7 ft, it is also the thinnest tower in the world, with a height-to-width ratio of 41.15 to one.

 Brighton Clock Tower, built in 1888 for Queen Victoria's jubilee, stands at the intersection of Brighton's busiest thoroughfares.

 Volk's Electric Railway runs along the inland edge of the beach from Palace Pier to Black Rock and Brighton Marina.
 It was created in 1883 and is the world's oldest operating electric railway.

 The Grand Hotel was built in 1864.
 The Brighton hotel bombing occurred there.
 Its nighttime blue lighting is particularly prominent along the foreshore.